1833 Treaty of Chicago: Negotiations

 The meeting was held between September 10 and October 7, 1833.
 Formal proceedings of negotiations were originally scheduled to begin on September 12, 1833.
-However, the Native Americans, who were in no hurry to start the assembly, caused this to be delayed and the first day of the council for the negotiations was held on September 14.
-At the beginning of the proceedings, a fire was kindled inside of the council house and a peace pipe was passed between the federal government's commissioners and the chief and head men of the Native tribes.
+However, the Native Americans, who were in no hurry to start the assembly, caused that to be delayed, and the first day of the council for the negotiations was held on September 14.
+At the beginning of the proceedings, a fire was kindled inside of the council house, and a peace pipe was passed between the federal government's commissioners and the chief and head men of the Native tribes.

-While the natives were against the cession of their land, it was clear from past experiences that the United States government would not take "no" for an answer once it decided it wanted to see Natives cede their land.
+While the natives were against the cession of their land, it was clear from past experiences that the United States government would not take "no" for an answer once it had decided that it wanted to see Natives cede their land.
 Therefore, the Natives likely saw it as in their best interests to strike a bargain, despite their desire to remain on their existing lands.

 An initial version of the treaty was agreed to on September 26, 1833.
 Supplementary articles were agreed to the following day.
 After the treaty was agreed to, the commissioners gave medals to a number of Native chiefs.
 From September 30 through October 4, 1833, the commissioners examined claims that individuals held against the Natives.
-From October 5 through October 6, they created a statement of their accounts and checked invoices.
+From October 5 to 6, they created a statement of their accounts and checked invoices.

 Porter, who had been enthusiastic in his role in creating and finalizing the treaty, wrote a letter to Lewis Cass to report the completion of the treaty.
-In it, he also suggested that the United States act fast to remove from Native possession remaining small reservations, "thus this whole country may probably be altogether relieved from any serious impediment to its entire settlement, by the removal of a population which will always embarrass and retard it."
+In it, he also suggested that the United States act fast to remove from Native possession remaining small reservations; "thus this whole country may probably be altogether relieved from any serious impediment to its entire settlement, by the removal of a population which will always embarrass and retard it."